-As the third biggest advertising internet platform in the world, Amazon advertising has become increasingly important over the last couple of years.
+As the third biggest advertising internet platform in the world, Amazon advertising has become increasingly important over the last couple of years, and here we would like to comment tips for Amazon Advertising.
 Amazon is increasingly enhancing its advertising offerings across the platform in a bid to compete with the giants of Google, Facebook, and YouTube, which is why we are seeing constant updates and changes to the platform.

 Last year, many new programs within the advertising platform were introduced, including, new targeting options, enhanced access to display and video ads, and several new data points to report.